Adaptive Online Learning

 Lifting the ideas of oracle inequalities and data-dependent bounds from statistical to online learning is not an obvious task.
-For one, there is no concentration inequality available, even for the simple case of a sequential Rademacher complexity.
+For one, there is no concentration inequality available, even for the simple case of sequential Rademacher complexity.
 (For the reader already familiar with this complexity: a change of the value of one Rademacher variable results in a change of the remaining path, and hence an attempt to use a version of a bounded difference inequality grossly fails).
 Luckily, as we show in this paper, the concentration machinery is not needed and one only requires a one-sided tail inequality.
 This realization is motivated by the recent work of \cite{Mendelson14,offset2015,onr2014}.
-At the high level, our approach will be to develop one-sided inequalities for the suprema of certain offset processes \cite{onr2014}, with an offset that is chosen to be ``slightly larger'' than the complexity of the corresponding model.
-We then show that these offset processes also determine which data-dependent adaptive rates are achievable for a given online learning problem, drawing strong connections to the ideas of statistical learning described earlier.
+At a high level, our approach will be to develop one-sided inequalities for the suprema of certain offset processes \cite{onr2014}, where the offset is chosen to be ``slightly larger'' than the complexity of the corresponding model.
+We then show that these offset processes determine which data-dependent adaptive rates are achievable for online learning problems, drawing strong connections to the ideas of statistical learning described earlier.